-- 1. Full-time enrollment in the MFA program (the program is designed as a three-year course of study). - 2.
+- 1. Full-time enrollment in the MFA program (the program is designed as a three-year course of study).
+Part-time enrollment is by approval after GSC review of the proposed degree timeline. - 2.
 The successful completion with a minimum cumulative grade point average of 3.0 of 60 graduate credits, consisting of core requirements and related courses. - 3.
-Successful completion of the three-part written Comprehensive Examination Question, Comprehensive Abstracts, and Comprehensive Research Statement and Project Reflection (see Section V.8-13). - 4.
+Successful completion of the three-part Comprehensive Examination Components: the Research Paper, Field Review, and Project Reflection (see Section III.7). - 4.
 The completion and showing of a two MFA Portfolio Reviews and a substantial final MFA Project demonstrating a synthesis of craft, artistic vision and conceptual rigor, as well as professional competence in the student's defined research area.
-Some graduate
+Some graduate projects may require review from the Office of Responsible Research Practices; it is recommended that students speak to committee members early in the proposal process for any projects requiring human subject research (http://orrp.osu.edu/irb/). - 5.
+Documentation of the MFA Project through an appropriate visual or written format presented to the Department of Dance Academic Program Coordinator for the Music/Dance Library archives. - 6.
+A successful Final Examination including a discussion and justification of the synthesis of craft, artistic vision and conceptual rigor as demonstrated in the MFA Project.